Creative Projects

 Location: The Muddy Puddle

-The Jasmine Quartet came together through a shared desire to make music that feels urgent and inclusive, with a particular commitment to repertoire by women and other underrepresented composers.
-Their name, which began as an inside joke rooted in shared Asian heritage, has grown into something more symbolic: a marker of identity, connection and care.
-Much of their work centres on music that is still in the process of becoming — pieces not yet fully written, heard or defined.
-Collaborating closely with composers, they value story, silence and the sense of discovery that comes with new music.
-Performing in spaces across London that don’t traditionally host string quartets, their path has been deliberately non-traditional, shaped by curiosity rather than convention.
+The Jasmine Quartet came together through a shared desire to make music that feels urgent and inclusive.
+They have a particular commitment to repertoire by women and other underrepresented composers.
+Their name began as an inside joke rooted in shared Asian heritage.
+However, it has grown into something more symbolic — a marker of identity, connection, and care.
+Much of their work centres on music that is still in the process of becoming.
+These are pieces not yet fully written, heard, or defined.
+They collaborate closely with composers and value story, silence, and the sense of discovery that comes with new music.
+Furthermore, they perform in spaces across London that don’t traditionally host string quartets.
+Their path has been deliberately non-traditional, shaped by curiosity rather than convention.
 For the Jasmine Quartet, being unscored is about seeking what hasn’t happened yet — and allowing space for something new to emerge.

 Molly Frances Arnuk, composer.